lapho-dev/Handling-Multiple-Git-Account-on-MacOS/README.md

 Now that you have everything set up, you don't need to bother switching account and ssh keys.
 **Everything is Automatic!**

 [Test](#additionally-you-can-test-the-connection-by-following) the connection in different directory.
 You will see a response in different user.
+*Remember to replace host name in git@{host name}:... as *ssh* command are not covered with auto replace!

 If you encounter any authentication error, permission denied, either you don't have network access to the server or your credentials listed [here](#21-knowing-authentication-requirements) aren't matched.